Researchers in Schools - including the Maths and Physics Chairs programme

 Researchers in Schools (RIS), which includes the Maths and Physics Chairs programme is a tailored, salaried teacher training course for high-calibre candidates, who have completed or are finishing, their PhD.

-This prestigious programme offers a combination of classroom teaching and research opportunities, allowing you to develop your skills to become a highly effective classroom teacher – helping all pupils excel in maths or physics, regardless of background.
+This prestigious programme offers a combination of classroom teaching and research opportunities, as you work towards gaining qualified teacher status (QTS) allowing you to develop your skills to become a highly effective classroom teacher – helping all pupils excel, regardless of background.

 - a minimum of 10 weeks’ paid holiday

-This event in Lancaster will give you the chance to ask experts about your teacher training options and what it’s like to teach.
+This event in Doncaster will give you the chance to ask experts about your teacher training options and what it’s like to teach.